-The candidate’s competencies for the position of Page will be assessed through an essay and an interview.
-However, in addition to essay results and the candidate’s performance during the interview, other factors are taken in consideration during the final selection process, including reference checks, provincial representation, diversity, and the male/female ratio.
+The candidate’s competencies for the position of Page will be assessed through the application form, and an interview.
+However, other factors are taken in consideration during the final selection process, including reference checks, provincial representation, diversity, and the male/female ratio.

 The Page Program is committed to having a skilled, diversified workforce reflective of Canadian society, and to ensuring the equitable representation of women, Indigenous peoples, and members of a visible minority group.
 We encourage members of these designated groups to self-identify when they apply to the Program.

-Please note that due to the heavy study demands and inflexibility of their academic timetables, students enrolled in certain faculties and courses of study, such as engineering and certain science programs, are unfortunately ineligible.
+Please note that due to the heavy study demands and inflexibility of their academic timetables, students enrolled in certain faculties and courses of study, such as engineering, architecture, and certain science programs, are unfortunately ineligible.
 This restriction also applies to law students at the University of Ottawa.
-Students who wish to pursue these disciplines may apply to be Pages if they agree to change their program of study while employed as Pages.
+Students who wish to pursue these disciplines may apply to be Pages if they agree to change their program of study during the term of employment.